| TERMIO(4I) | Ioctl Requests | TERMIO(4I) |

 Certain characters have special functions on input.
 These functions and their default character values are summarized as follows:

-signal.
-SIGINT
+SIGINT signal.
+SIGINT is

 sent to all foreground processes associated with the controlling terminal.